yeti-switch/doc/en/web-interface/equipment/gateways.rst

 Acd limit
     ACD threshold.
-If ACD for gateway traffic is below the threshold, the Dialpires that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.
+If ACD for gateway traffic is below the threshold, the Dialpeers that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.
 Asr limit
     ASR threshold.
-If ASR for gateway traffic is below the threshold, the Dialpires that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.
+If ASR for gateway traffic is below the threshold, the Dialpeers that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.
 Short Calls limit
     Threshold percentage of Short Calls.
-If the current value is below the threshold, the Dialpires that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.
+If the current value is below the threshold, the Dialpeers that are used by this Gateway will be excluded from the routing in case of usage of routing plan with **ACD&ASR control**.

 SST attributes